 The Impact of Remote Work on IoT Device Security

-Understanding IoT Security Vulnerabilities
+Understanding IoT Devices Security Vulnerabilities

 IoT device security vulnerabilities have been a major concern, even before the shift brought on by the pandemic.
 Many IoT devices lack basic protections, like secure password configurations, making them easy targets for hackers.
-A recent study on IoT device security revealed that over 80% of Internet of Medical Things (IoMT) devices operate on outdated operating systems.
+A recent study on IoT security revealed that over 80% of Internet of Medical Things (IoMT) devices operate on outdated operating systems.
 This leaves critical healthcare networks vulnerable, as these devices often appear harmless and are overlooked in security planning.
 Yet, something as innocuous as a smart coffee machine can expose networks to attacks.

 Despite the implementation of IoT device security measures, achieving comprehensive network visibility of IoT devices remains an ongoing challenge.
 Traditional endpoint and network protection tools often fail to identify and monitor IoT devices accurately, leading to critical blind spots.
-Although various IoT security solutions—like Network Access Control (NAC), Intrusion Detection Systems (IDS), and IoT network security—are designed to address these issues, they lack network visibility at the physical layer.
+Although various IoT security solutions, like Network Access Control (NAC), Intrusion Detection Systems (IDS), and IoT network security, are designed to address these issues, they lack network visibility at the physical layer.
 This gap enables rogue devices to operate hidden, posing risks to both IoT hardware and network security.

 Sepio’s Endpoint and Network Cybersecurity

-Sepio’s Asset Risk Management (ARM) platform empowers enterprises to tackle IoT devices security effectively, starting with unique physical layer visibility.
+Sepio’s Asset Risk Management (ARM) platform empowers enterprises to tackle IoT network security effectively, starting with unique physical layer visibility.
 By calculating a digital fingerprint of all IT, OT, and IoT assets, Sepio provides precise detection and identification of each device within your network.
 Its comprehensive policy enforcement mechanism, combined with Rogue Device Mitigation capabilities, quickly blocks unapproved or rogue hardware.
 This approach effectively protects against hardware-based attacks.

 With Sepio’s platform, organizations can effectively secure IoT devices and strengthen their Internet of Things cybersecurity.
 By offering unparalleled visibility across all IoT-connected devices, Sepio enhances IoT device security and bolsters the organization’s network cybersecurity posture.

-Secure Your IoT Devices and Protect Your Network with Sepio
+Secure Your IoT Devices and Protect Your Network